EnTing0417/AutomobilePricePrediction/Lab 1.md

 # 1. Make an Azure Machine Learning (ML) Experiment

 In this lab, we will make an Azure Machine Learning experiment that trains a model to predict car prices.
-Please complete until step 5 ( Predict new automobile prices )
+Please complete until step 5 ( Predict new automobile prices ) without including *evaluate model* in the diagram

 [Lab 1 Manual](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment)